Société de transport de Montréal: Taxibus

-Paratransit Service
+Paratransit service

 The Société de Transport de Montréal operates a paratransit service for people with mobility problems.
 The lack of subway accessibility is critical for people whose mobility needs cannot be accommodated by stairs.
 STM's adapted transit is a system based on reservation, meaning that there is no room for flexibility.
 All trips must be booked at least one day in advance.

 Service began in April 1980.
-In first quarter, 2011, 9,200 trips were made through this service daily.
+More than 12,000 trips were made through this service daily.
+On February 6, 2025, the Société de transport de Montréal has decided to transfer its paratransit service to external operators in 2026.